pcubillos/pyratbay/docs/cookbooks/transit_light_source.rst

 ~~~~~~~~~~~~~~~~~~

 The only input for the TLS model is a library of SED models covering
-the expected range of stellar, sopt, and faculae temperatures.
+the expected range of stellar, spot, and faculae temperatures.
 ``Pyrat Bay`` works with the PHOENIX New-Era SED models
 [Hauschildt2025]_, which span from :math:`T_{\rm eff} \approx` 2300 K to
 12000 K (min/max values may vary depending on the metallicity and